NathanDozen3/acf-quick-edit-columns/README.md

 - Contact [Twelve Three Media](https://www.digitalmarketingcompany.com/).

 ## Changelog

+### 1.5.8 (2025-06-11)
+- Added explicit Quick Edit callback for WYSIWYG fields: now always rendered as a plain textarea in Quick Edit, with a note about the limitation (no rich editor).
+- Fixed Quick Edit prefill for WYSIWYG fields: textarea now receives raw HTML, not double-encoded, for accurate editing.
+- Updated column output for WYSIWYG fields: now renders formatted HTML in the list table (not escaped as text).
+- Improved developer documentation and code comments for WYSIWYG support and limitations.
+- Updated support matrix and documentation to clarify WYSIWYG is only partially supported (no TinyMCE in Quick Edit).
+- Minor code and documentation cleanups for clarity and maintainability.

 ### 1.5.7 (2025-06-11)
 - Added full Quick Edit support for the following ACF field types: password, url, email, radio, true_false, and number.
 These fields now have Quick Edit UI, JS prefill, column output, and save/sanitize logic.